helidon-io/helidon/docs/se/metrics/micrometer.md

 Helidon provides no special API for dealing with Micrometer meters and meter registries beyond what Micrometer offers itself.

 Helidon *does* give you an easy way to expose a REST endpoint to report the meters stored in the Micrometer meter registry.
-The [`MicrometerSupport`][micrometersupport] interface exposes static methods to directly create an instance of `MicrometerSupport` and to return a [`Builder`][builder] instance so your code can fine-tune how the REST service behaves.
+The [`MicrometerSupport`][micrometersuppor] interface exposes static methods to directly create an instance of `MicrometerSupport` and to return a [`Builder`][builder] instance so your code can fine-tune how the REST service behaves.

 ## Configuration